mcameron/aws-load-balancer-controller/docs/deploy/installation.md

 aws ec2 modify-instance-metadata-options --http-put-response-hop-limit 2 --region <region> --instance-id <instance-id>
 ```

-Instead of depending on IMDSv2, you alternatively may specify the AWS region and the VPC via the controller flags `--aws-region` and `--aws-vpc-id`.
+Instead of depending on IMDSv2, you alternatively may specify the AWS region and the VPC via the controller flags `--aws-region` and `--vpcId`.

 ## Configure IAM